 I reopened the phone today today to check all the connectors, the antenna connectors running from speaker and clean away any fingerprints (which I read could affect the signal).
 This procedure game me approximately 2 hours of good signal, but now I'm back with "No service" again.

 So, I've been trying to read up on what to do next.
 I've come to think there must be some corrosion elsewhere in the phone.

-As my phone works fine for brief periods of time I would not suspect I have lost the blue inductor coil that seems to be responsible for signal loss in some occasions.
+As my phone works fine for brief periods of time I would not suspect I have lost the How do you fix the Blue Inductor Coil on iPhone 4? that seems to be responsible for signal loss in some occasions.
 I would also guess that all connectors are in place.
 Otherwise I would get "No service" all of the time, right?

 I understand the antenna (connector only I guess?) is located close to the dock connector, but it seems to be such a simple piece of hardware it would hardly be affected, and in which case I would definitely be able to see corrosion/rust.
 I have in fact seen traces of corrosion on the screws near the SIM tray, and some green corrosion thingy on a component underneath that I clean away with alcohol.

 I starting to think my best option is a complete cleaning with alcohol, but I also fear that might be a little late now?
 In that case, does anyone have an idea on a specific component that I can clean/replace to address this issue?

 I'd be extremely grateful for any tips or ideas regarding this issue.